tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/integration-guides/kyc-integration.md

 * For business verification see [KYB integration guide](kyb-integration.md)
 * For webhook setup see [Webhook integration guide](../../webhooks/README.md)
-* For customer state definitions see [Customer states](../concepts/customer-states.md)
+* For customer status definitions see [Customer statuses](../concepts/customer-statuses.md)
 * For API reference see [Customer API reference](../../../api-reference/customers.md)

 ---